 You’re not only representing your brand as a craft show host, you’re setting the vibe for the whole show.

-If vendors or shoppers are watching you frantically run around and loose your cool, they’re going to feel uneasy too.
+If vendors or shoppers are watching you frantically run around and lose your cool, they’re going to feel uneasy too.
 Think of it like your wedding day; Things are going to go wrong and you’ll feel like it’s the end of the world.
-But as long as you keep a smile on your face and remain calm, no one will even realize the table cloths were supposed to be white……not CREAM!!! 😉
+But as long as you keep a smile on your face and remain calm, no one will even realize the tablecloths were supposed to be white……not CREAM!!! 😉

 Stay calm!
 Any freak out no matter the circumstances should be done in private.
 Fritzy organizers with little to no patience really turn me off. ~ Richelle of Handmade by Rishshells

 CRAFT SHOW HOST TIP 5 – Have a good variety of vendors

 There are categories that will fill up fast but try not to overpopulate them just to fill the show.
 This leaves vendors competing for attention from shoppers and shoppers lacking variety from vendors.